aleksmitov/examples/spark-titanic-reuse-features/README.md

 ## What we are going to learn?

+- How to use existing features to create a new `featureset` in Spark.
+The project depends on the `passenger_features_spark` featureset.
-- Feature Store: We are going to use PySpark interface to build the `passenger` features
+Feature Store: We are going to use PySpark interface to build the `passenger` features
 - Utilize `SparkSession` from Layer `Context` for Spark SQL queries (i.e. `title` feature)
 - Convert Spark DataFrames into Pandas DataFrames as the way Layer stores the features
 - Load `passenger` features and use it to train our `survival` model